singularityhub/sregistry/docs/_docs/install/server.md

 sending along the sha256sum from the scs-library-client (it was using an unsigned hash).
 For other configuration settings (cache, region, notifications) you should consult the [configuration documentation](https://github.com/minio/minio/tree/master/docs/config).
 SSL instructions for minio are included in the next section.
+You can also reference the [Minio SSL Example]({{ site.baseurl }}/docs/deploy/minio-ssl) deployment in the documentation here.

 ## SSL